 When did Columbus Hollow Ware make The Favorite cast iron?

 I’ve searched high and low for manufacturing dates.
 Unfortunately, there is little information available.
-However, the consensus “The Favorite” line of cast-iron cookware was made between 1882-1902.
-And Columbus probably made early hollow ware in their own foundry, before outsourcing all manufacturing to the Ohio State Penitentiary.
+However, “The Favorite” line of cast-iron cookware is likely to be made circa 1882-1902.

-It was not just in any prison, but one of the most notorious State prisons of the 19th and 20th centuries.
-Apparently, conditions inside were absolutely horrendous.
-Sadly, disaster struck in 1930 long after The Columbus Hollow Ware Company and a large fire within the prison resulted in many casualities.
+It was not just in any prison but one of the most notorious State prisons of the 19th and 20th centuries.
+Apparently, the conditions inside were absolutely horrendous.
+Sadly, disaster struck in 1930, when a large fire within the prison resulted in many casualties.

 Life in the prison must have been a complete nightmare for the prisoners.
-Here’s a quote from one of the former wardens in the time when inmates were making cookware for The Columbus Hollow Ware Company.
+Here’s a quote from one of the former wardens of the time, when inmates were making cookware for The Columbus Hollow Ware Company.

 The Ohio Penitentiary is before you.